4 Ways to Identify Employee Skills Gaps

 Spending time with employees can help you learn a lot about your workforce and your business, since talking to your people can help you understand overall team dynamics, goals, and skills gaps.
 What’s more, you may discover the underlying cause for skill gaps: unengaged employees.

 Many employees want to improve their skills to receive promotions, earn a higher salary, and grow as a professional.
-However, many companies make the mistake of not providing their employees with learning opportunities to help them get there, leading to lagging motivation or increased turnover
+However, many companies make the mistake of not providing their employees with learning opportunities to help them get there, leading to lagging motivation or increased turnover.

 By scheduling regular 1:1s as a part of your continuous performance management strategy, you’ll better learn about your employees' individual goals, strengths, and weaknesses.
 Once you learn more about your employees, you can start to find ways to reduce any skills gaps by helping them determine the skills they need for certain roles.